SvelteLab/SvelteLab/README.md

 # Development

-default branch is now `main`
-update your local config like this:
+default branch is now `main` if you have a local `master` branch you can update it like this:

 ```
 git branch -m master main